ChiKhaPo: A Large-Scale Multilingual Benchmark for Evaluating Lexical Comprehension and Generation in Large Language Models: Introduction

+We introduce \ProjectName, a benchmark that measures basic lexical comprehension and generation abilities in LLMs on a massively multilingual scale.\footnote{The name is inspired by the Hokkien saying that progress is made step-by-step: \emph{chit kha-po, chit kha-in}.} \ProjectName~ includes $4$ tasks $\times$ $2$ evaluation directions.
+The tasks provide various perspectives on lexical competence, and the evaluation directions measure model ability for lexical \textit{comprehension} (\comprehension) and \textit{generation} (\generation) per task.
 The tasks include 1) \textbf{word translation (\WordTranslationAbbreviation)}, involving direct prompting for word translation, 2) \textbf{word translation with context (\WordTranslationInContextAbbreviation)}, involving direct prompting for word translation with source context cues, 3) \textbf{translation-conditioned language modeling (\FillInTheBlankAbbreviation)}, involving next word generation given source and target language context in a natural machine translation setting, and 4) \textbf{bag-of-words machine translation (\BagOfWordsMachineTranslationAbbreviation)}, involving word generation as part of a sentence-level translation task.
 Each task and direction is evaluated at the word level for a target language.\footnote{In this paper, the term ``target language'' refers to the language being evaluated, which may not be the language being generated.
 We use the terms ``source-side'' and ``target-side'' instead to refer to the input and output languages of the model.}

 \ProjectName's subtasks make use of existing lexicons, monolingual data, and bitext.
 In particular, \WordTranslationAbbreviation~ relies solely on lexicons, and \WordTranslationInContextAbbreviation~ additionally requires monolingual data.
 Both resources are widely available for many languages \citep{kamholz-etal-2014-panlex,imanigooghari-etal-2023-glot500}; thus, \ProjectName~ covers $2700+$ and $500+$ languages for these tasks respectively, which surpasses the coverage of any existing benchmark (see \autoref{fig:current_prior_benchmark_language_coverage}).
 We also show that performance on \WordTranslationAbbreviation~ is correlated with sentence-level MT performance, providing a simple proxy in the absence of bitext.